synxty/idea/brainstorm/souls.md

 ### 1.1 Characteristics

-- **Appearance:** Creatures with a Light soul often have a radiant glow, emitting a soft, comforting light.
+- **Appearance:** Characters with a Light soul often have a radiant glow, emitting a soft, comforting light.
 Their colors typically include white, gold, and soft pastels.
 Features may include halos, luminous eyes, or light-emitting markings, giving them an ethereal and benevolent appearance.
 - **Abilities:**
   - **Healing Light:** Emit restorative light that heals themselves or allies.
   - **Protection Aura:** Create barriers or shields of light to protect against damage.
   - **Blinding Flash:** Emit bursts of intense light that blind or disorient enemies.
   - **Purification:** Cleanse negative effects, curses, or ailments from themselves or allies.
-- **Habitats:** Light soul creatures are often found in places associated with purity and tranquility, such as sacred groves, sunlit meadows, crystal caves, and high altitudes where the sun’s rays are strongest.
+- **Habitats:** Light soul characters are often found in places associated with purity and tranquility, such as sacred groves, sunlit meadows, crystal caves, and high altitudes where the sun’s rays are strongest.

 ### 1.2 Examples